checkelmann/synthetic-service/README.md

 ## Configuration

 The Service is listening for the `sh.keptn.events.deployment-finished` event, and will create a Synthetic Monitor in Dynatrace with the `deploymentURIPubli` as check URL.

-You can add a label `"SyntheticManuallyAssignedApp": "APPLICATION-XYZ` to your event to assign the monitor to an application.
+You can add labels in your keptn event to confiure the check:

+- `"SyntheticManuallyAssignedApp": "APPLICATION-XYZ` Assign the monitor to an application.
+- `"SyntheticFrequency": "5` Check Frequency in Minutes

 ## Development